 It's so boring.
 It's even more boring when everyone instantly kills you because you bitch about the game and you end up having to watch other people play the stupid game and watch it drag on.
-It's like watching ren-fair people bashing in each other's pretend heads with pretend foam weapons.

 Well strap me to a pig and bash by medula oblongata in with a floppy noodle...